 The rate of rejection at the 5\% confidence level is 87/702 = 12\%.
 This is too high, although still acceptable, but an out-of-sample setting is obviously more demanding.
 The figure shows a similar cluster of rejections for stock indexes with high correlations, together with apparently random rejections spread over the figure.
 For the rejection cases, a visual inspection of the transformed copulas shows no obvious deviations from uniformity.
 Notice the sample lengths of a couple of decades, making the statistical test very discriminant.

-On the optimistic side, 88\% of the dependencies are captured correctly according to a rigorous statistical test.
-Although there is space for improvements, this overall broad acceptance shows that the present bivariate risk forecast captures mainly correctly the mutual dependencies between risk factors.
-This result is important for the computations of portfolios, which are depending on many risk factors.
+On the optimistic side, 88\% of the dependencies are not rejected according to a rigorous statistical test, namely a historical bivariate sample of 500 innovations provides for a good forecast for the distribution of the realized innovations.
+Although there is space for improvements, this overall broad validation shows that the present bivariate risk forecast captures mainly correctly the mutual dependencies between risk factors.
+This result is important for the risk computations of portfolios, and for the disaggregation of a portfolio risk into its components.

 \FloatBarrier